-Overnight train 37 runs daily from Tbilisi to Baku, departing at 5.50pm from Station Square and crossing the border into Azerbaijan at around 8pm before pulling into Baku station at 7.20am the next morning.
+Overnight train 37 runs daily from Tbilisi to Baku, departing at 5.50pm from Station Square and crossing the border into Azerbaijan at around 8pm before pulling into Baku station at 7.20am the next morning (winter timetable).
 It’s an affordable, safe and convenient way to travel between the two countries – locals prefer it, and you might even meet a few people on the journey.

 We travelled from Tbilisi to Baku by overnight train in the first week of April 2017.
 This complete guide covers the following steps:

 - Applying for an Azerbaijan tourist visa online

 - Buying train tickets at the station in Tbilisi